 The Democratic People’s Republic of Laos also called Laos for short, has the reputation of being one of the most tolerant communist countries for the LGBTQ + community.
 On the other hand, the first research shows that the online hit rate for LGBT topics is negligible.
 Comparatively, Google listed numerous videos of LGBT series or pride events in Vietnam, so the results for Laos are hardly worth mentioning.

-This should be characteristic of the situation of the LGBTQ+ Community in the Southeast Asian country, as we will shown you in this article… Couple of Men reporter Sarah traveled around the Asian country alone as a woman and was able to get an idea of the situation of the local LGBTQ+ community in Laos.
-After Georgia, Lebanon, Myanmar, Vietnam and Russia, she is now analyzing the country on gay and LGBTQ + in Laos for Couple of Men.
+This should be characteristic of the situation of the LGBTQ+ Community in the Southeast Asian country, as we will show you in this article… Couple of Men reporter Sarah traveled around the Asian country alone as a woman and could get an idea of about the local LGBTQ+ community in Laos.
+After Georgia, Lebanon, Myanmar, Vietnam, and Russia, she is now analyzing the country on gay and LGBTQ + in Laos for Couple of Men.

 Proud To Be Us: First & only LGBT rights Organization

 But there is one organization in Laos that works for LGBT people in the country.
 It was founded in 2012 by Anan Bouapha.
 However, he clarifies in our conversation that Proud to be us (PTBU) is not an NGO.
 “NGOs are subject to state control in Laos.
 That is why we call ourselves a Civil Society Organization (CSO).”
 The word activism is also not used.
 Instead, the LGBT lawyers in Laos switch to the vague word advocacy.